ramya24-eng/bookshow-openai-assistant/README.md

 <h2>OpenAI Chatbot<h2>
 <h4>This project demonstrates a simple chatbot using OpenAI's GPT model.
-The bot can respond to text input dynamically, leveraging OpenAI's API.</h4>
+The bot can respond to text input dynamically, leveraging OpenAI's API.
+To view chatbot server<a href="https://bookshow-openai-assistant.vercel.app/"> click here</a></h4>

 <h3>Generating OpenAI API key</h3>
    <h4>To use OpenAI's API, you'll need an API key.
 Follow these steps to set it up:</h4>